 In the beginning of the 2016/2017 season Cardoso became assistant coach in Shakhtar’s 1st Team, working with the head coach Paulo Fonseca and went on to become Champion of Ukraine and winner of Ukrainian Cup.

 In the 2017/2018 season, Cardoso lead Rio Ave to a 5th place finish in the “Liga NOS” and Europa League Qualification in his first spell as Head Coach in professional football which brings even more value to a feat that had only happened once before in the club’s history.
-Under Cardoso this feat was accompanied by a club record breaking 51 points at the expense of high quality football recognized and laureled from early on and consistently displayed throughout the season.
+Under Cardoso, this success was accompanied by a club record breaking, at the time, with 51 points at the expense of high quality football recognized and laureled from early on and consistently displayed throughout the season.